-Dr Eiler: "Relatively often.
-I can't give you exact numbers.
-Stomach problems are a frequent occurrence in riding horses.
-And I am sure that it affects broodmares and young horses more often than one thinks – it is just less noticeable.
-Every now and then an owner may notice when, for example, a two-year-old is looking miserable and weak."
+"Relatively often.
+I can't give you exact numbers, but stomach problems occur regularly with riding horses.
+I am sure, however, that breeding horses and young horses are affected more often than has been assumed.
+It is just less noticeable.
+Every now and then the owners notice when, for example, a two-year-old looks scraggy and meagre."

-What kinds horses are affected by gastric ulcers?
-Meaning, are they more sport horses, or leisure horses?
+Equine 74: Which horses are affected by gastric ulcers?
+Meaning, does it involve primarily sport horses, or leisure horses as well?

-Dr Eiler: “There’s no definitive answer.
+“There’s no definitive answer.
 It’s not just riding horses and race horses that suffer from gastric irritations, inflammations and ulcers.
-They are more often affected, however, because of the added stress from competitions and travel.
-I see a lot of stress from travel especially.
-Any trip that’s longer than two or three hours will have an effect on the immune system, meaning that the horse’s immune status worsens.
+They are more often affected, however, because of the added stress from competition and transport.
+I see a lot of stress from transport especially.
+Any trip that’s longer than two or three hours will have an effect on the immune system, meaning that the horse’s immune status worsens."

-What therapy do you use to treat horses suffering from gastritis or stomach ulcers?
+Equine 74: What therapy do you use to treat horses suffering from gastritis or gastric ulcers?

-And what do you give the owners, so that their horses need not suffer from stomach problems in future?
+Equine 74: And what do you advise the owners, so that their horses need not suffer from stomach problems in future?

-Dr Eiler: "An extensive consultation in proper keeping and feeding!
+"I give them an extensive consultation on proper keeping and feeding!
 This is the root of many stomach problems.
 We veterinarians can treat horses and deal with their symptoms.
-But it would help the horse much more if a stomach ulcer didn’t develop in the first place.
-Prevention is key here.
-The main causes are not enough exercise – especially in winter, too much stress, and not enough roughage.
-Horses are continuous eaters.
+But it would help the horse much more if a gastric ulcer didn’t develop in the first place.
+Prophylaxis is the key word here.
+The main causes are not enough exercise, especially in the winter, too much stress, and not enough roughage.
+Horses are constant eaters."